An individual’s personality is what makes them appealing or unappealing and forms the perceptions of others about them.

 Distinguishing your brand message from the competition allows your brand personality to stand out.

 No one wants to be associated with a phony or a clone.

 So if your competitor’s personality is sophisticated, it would be ideal for focusing on a different attribute like sincerity.
 This is a perfect way to position your brand uniquely.

 Use suitable adjectives to describe your brand repeatedly until you find the best one that paints your brand picture.

-Sketch them out, and this would help figure out what kind of person embodies the above adjectives?
-A visual representation of your brand identity would help you decide on suitable brand colors, logo, image, and brand style.
+Sketch them out, and this would help figure out what kind of person embodies the above adjectives.
+A visual representation of your brand identity would help you decide on suitable brand colors, logos, images, and brand styles.